a-bergman/Py_Utilities/README.md

 ## Road Map

-- Create module versions for cmd use
+- [ ] Create versions of `py_workspace_utils.py` for cmd use.
-- Improved error checking across all functions
+- [ ] Improved error checking across all functions.
-- ~~Adding logging for each function for tracking purposes~~
+- [X] Adding logging for each function for tracking purposes.
+- [X] Create script to organize directories.

 -----